xraypy/xraylarch/doc/tutorial/errors.rst

 Tutorial: Dealing With Errors
 =======================================================

-When an error exists in the syntax of your script, or an erro happens when running your script, an *Error* or *Exception* is generated, and the execution of your script is stopped.
+When an error exists in the syntax of your script, or an error happens when running your script, an *Error* or *Exception* is generated, and the execution of your script is stopped.